Non-destructively probing the thermodynamics of quantum systems with qumodes: Qumode Probes

+We first describe the basic qumode probing protocol, from an architecture-agnostic perspective.
+Consider a quantum system of interest with (possibly unknown) state $\rho_{\mathrm{sys}}$, and an observable $\mathcal{O}$ of the system that we wish to measure.
+Specifically, we wish to determine the moments of $\mathcal{O}$ with respect to $\rho_{\mathrm{sys}}$, given by $\langle O^m\rangle=\mathrm{Tr}(\rho_{\mathrm{sys}}O^m)$, where $O$ is the operator associated with $\mathcal{O}$.
+The aim is to make these measurements in a manner non-destructive to the system.
+This can be achieved by a probing protocol that uses ancillary qumodes as probes.
+We emphasise that the protocol is not a full tomography of the state or operator~\cite{vogel1989, hradil1997, dariano2003, paris2004quantum}, but rather, a means to obtain the statistics of the observable with respect to the system state.

-The qumode probing protocol consists of three components.
-The first of these is the system under investigation, which is described by some generic state $\rho_{\mathrm{sys}}$.
+The qumode probing protocol consists of three components (see \figref{figprobe}).
+The first of these is the system of interest, with state $\rho_{\mathrm{sys}}$.
 The protocol does not in general need a particular form for the system or its state, and it may inhabit a discrete or continuous Hilbert space.
-The second component is the continuous variable qumode, described by its quadratures $x$ and $p$, often referred to as `position' and `momentum' \cite{gerry2005}.
-We shall take these quadratures to be in their dimensionless form (that is, in terms of the creation and annihilation operators $a$ and $a^\dagger$ of the mode, we have $x=(a+a^\dagger)/2$ and $p=(a-a^\dagger)/2i$).
+As mentioned above, there is no need for \emph{a priori} knowledge of this state, and in general this nescience is assumed.
+The second component is the continuous variable qumode, described by its quadratures $x$ and $p$, often referred to as `position' and `momentum'~\cite{gerry2005}.
+We shall take these quadratures to be in their dimensionless form; that is, in terms of the creation and annihilation operators $a$ and $a^\dagger$ of the mode, we have $x=(a+a^\dagger)/2$ and $p=(a-a^\dagger)/2i$.

 The final component is the interaction between system and qumode.
-We shall consider an interaction Hamiltonian of the form $gx\otimes H_{\mathrm{int}}$, where the first subspace belongs to the qumode, and the second the system \cite{liu2016}.
-Hence, the interaction acts on the system, with a strength that depends on the qumode position quadrature, with $g$ an overall coupling strength.
-The associated evolution operator (in natural units $\hbar=1$) is $U(t)=\exp(-igx\otimes H_{\mathrm{int}}t)$, and thus the qumode is dephased in this quadrature, at a rate dependent on the the system operator $H_{\mathrm{int}}$, thence motivating the use of a phase estimation-type algorithm.
+We shall consider an interaction Hamiltonian of the form $\lambda x\otimes H_{\mathrm{int}}$, where the first subspace belongs to the qumode, and the second the system~\cite{liu2016}.
+Hence, the interaction acts on the system, with a strength that depends on the qumode position quadrature, with $\lambda$ an overall coupling strength~\footnote{In principle the coupling strength can have a time dependence.
+Here we do not consider this beyond the straightforward binary on/off nature of a constant interaction strength.}.
+The associated evolution operator (in natural units $\hbar=1$) is $U(t)=\exp(-i\lambda x\otimes H_{\mathrm{int}}t)$, and thus the qumode is dephased in this quadrature, at a rate dependent on the the system operator $H_{\mathrm{int}}$, thence motivating the use of a phase estimation-type algorithm.

 We label the eigenstates of the system operator $H_{\mathrm{int}}$ as $\ket{u_n}$, with associated eigenvalues $E_n$.
 Thus, when the system is in such an eigenstate, and the qumode in a quadrature eigenstate $\ket{x}$, the effect of the interaction can be written